ajaypediredla14/Smart_Deal/README.md

 * Requests

 ## Setup
-To run this project, Download or clone my github repository locally:
+To run this project, Download or clone my github repository locally(code available on master branch):
 ```
 * open the main smart_price_scraper2.0.py file into your IDE.
 * Make sure that all necessary libraries are Installed.